Members & Directors

 Tim has experience as a freelance Early Years Consultant specialising in compliance, management of Ofsted Inspections and curriculum building, is a Level 4 Safeguarding trainer and SENCO for his current employer and is studying for a Masters in Early Childhood Studies with particular interest in sleep patterns of infants, pedagogy and new technologies and leadership and management in education.

-Tim has been a Governor of Thomas Russell Infants School for 6 years and was appointed Chair of Governors in 2015, Treasurer for the Staffordshire regional NDNA network and an active member of NEYTCO (National Early Years Trainers and Consultants).
+Tim is a Governor of Thomas Russell Infants School.
+Tim is the Treasurer for the Staffordshire regional NDNA network and an active member of NEYTCO (National Early Years Trainers and Consultants).

 Amanda is Chair of the JTMAT Audit and Compliance Committee and former Governor of John Taylor High School (2012-2020), where she chaired the Learning and Standards Committee .
 Currently employed as a Senior Lecturer in Business & Management at the University of Derby, within the discipline areas of Human Resource Management (HRM) and Organisational Behaviour (OB).
 Amanda has been a member of the Derby Business School Research Ethics Committee since 2018.
 Previously employed as a Senior Lecturer in HRM at Coventry University (2008-2017).

 Amanda is a Chartered Fellow of the Chartered Institute of Personnel & Development (FCIPD) and Senior Fellow of the Higher Education Academy (SFHEA).
 Amanda holds a voluntary academic leadership role as Co-Chair of the British Academy of Management (BAM) Research Methodology Special Interest Group.